ClassicOldSong/Apollo/README.md

 Apollo uses SudoVDA for virtual display.
 It features auto resolution and framerate matching for your Artemis/Moonlight clients.
 The virtual display is created upon the stream starts and removed once the app quits. **If you do not see a new virtual display added or removed when the stream starts or stops, there may be a driver misconfiguration, or another persistent virtual display might still be active.**

 The virtual display works just like any physically attached monitors with SudoVDA, there's completely no need for a super complicated solution to "fix" resolution configurations for your devices.
 Unlike all other solutions that reuses one identity or generate a random one each time for any virtual display sessions, **Apollo assigns a fixed identity for each Artemis/Moonlight client, so your display configuration will be automatically remembered and managed by Windows natively.**

+## About Remote Microphone Redirection

+This fork adds a working Windows remote microphone path for compatible Moonlight/Artemis clients.

+Apollo accepts the client's Opus microphone packets, decodes them on the host, and renders the audio into the VB-CABLE playback endpoint `CABLE Input`.
+Host applications should then select `CABLE Output` as their microphone source.

+Setup and implementation notes are documented in [docs/remote_microphone.md](docs/remote_microphone.md).

 ## Configuration for dual GPU laptops